SingularityLabs-ai/ChatGPT-Tool-List/README.md

 - [chatgpt-android](https://github.com/skydoves/chatgpt-android): ChatGPT Android demonstrates OpenAI's ChatGPT on Android with Stream Chat SDK for Compose.

+#### Swift

+- [new-man](https://github.com/weykon/new-man): New Man is a MacOS native app as a popover view for easy searching and asking.

 #### Neo.vim

 - [Unofficial Interface in neovim](https://github.com/terror/chatgpt.nvim)